Dynamical structure factor and a new method to measure the pairing gap in two-dimensional attractive Fermi-Hubbard model: Model and Hamiltonian

 \section{Model and Hamiltonian}

-An attractive Fermi-Hubbard model can be used to describe a Fermi superfluid in 2D square optical lattices with a Hamiltonian in spatial representation described as follows:
+An attractive Fermi-Hubbard model in 2D square optical lattices can be described by a Hamiltonian in spatial representation as follows:

-where $\left<ij\right>$ means the nearest-neighbor sites of lattice. $C_{i\sigma}^{\dagger}(C_{i\sigma})$ is the creation (annihilation) operator of a particle with spin $\sigma$ at site $i$, with hopping energy $t$ and chemical potential $\mu$.
-The Hubbard energy $U>0$ is the strength of on-site two-body attraction interaction, and set to be an energy unit in our following discussion.
-Also the lattice length $a_{0}=1$ used as unit of length.
+where $\left<ij\right>$ means the nearest-neighbor sites of lattice. $C_{i\sigma}^{\dagger}(C_{i\sigma})$ is the creation (annihilation) operator of a particle with spin $\sigma$, hopping energy $t$ and chemical potential $\mu$ at site $i$.
+The Hubbard energy $U>0$ is the strength of on-site two-body attraction interaction.
+In the following discussions, $U$ is set to be the unit energy, while the lattice length $a_{0}$ is used as unit length.
 Within the mean field theory, the four-operators interaction Hamiltonian can be dealt into a two-operators one with the definition of pairing gap $\Delta=U\left<C_{i\downarrow}C_{i\uparrow}\right>$.
-Then the above Hamiltonian is treated into a mean field one, whose expression in momentum space reads
+The pairing gap $\Delta$ can be chosen to be a real number in the ground state.
+Then the above Hamiltonian is displayed into a mean field one, whose expression in momentum space reads